Table of Contents

 C++Builder example

-This will display "Hello word!" and "Bye world!" message dialogs.
+This displays the "Hello world!" and "Bye world!" message dialogs.

 Returning a value from script